teeteeteeteetee/adobe-discord-rpc/README.md

 ![](demo/demo.gif)
-# Adobe Discord Rich Presence // currently doesnt work with 2021 apps
+# Adobe Discord Rich Presence

 Adobe Discord Rich Presence is an extension that connects Adobe apps with Discord and provides information for your profile.
 The extension auto-launches on app start up!